catherinemarvin/DJS/README.md

 <a href="https://github.com/khwang/DJS">Check out the github</a>

-Install from npm (doesn't actually work yet)
+Install from npm
 ----------------

 `npm install djs` or `npm install djs -g` for a global installation.

-DJS is a Node.JS module built on top of Now and MongoDB
+DJS is a Node.JS module built on top of Now and MongoDB.

 ##Public API